BIANCOLIEVITO

 Reactivating the frozen Sourdough Starter takes time and should be planned at least 10 to 15 days before you want to use the starter in your recipe.
 This longer recovery time is obviously due to the yeast’s unusual weakness during the storage period in the freezer.

 After 48 hours (24h in the refrigerator + 24h at room temperature), bathe the Sourdough in water at 38°C (100°F), where you will have added 4gr/l of sugar (or even better, fructose) to purify and oxygenate the yeast.
 Since your starter will be extremely weak, you will notice that it will tend to rise to the surface almost immediately once immersed in the water.
-This is entirely normal; continue the soaking for 18 to 20 minutes and wring out the pieces of Sourdough thoroughly before continuing with the next stage.
+This is normal; continue the soaking for 18 to 20 minutes and wring out the pieces of Sourdough thoroughly before continuing with the next stage.

 1Kg (4 1/4 cup) of Sourdough starter